Safeheron/crypto-encode-cpp/README.md

 # Some parts of the library come from external sources:
 - ReneNyffenegger/cpp-base64: [https://github.com/ReneNyffenegger/cpp-base64](https://github.com/ReneNyffenegger/cpp-base64)
 - Bitcoin Core:[https://github.com/bitcoin/bitcoin.git](https://github.com/bitcoin/bitcoin.git)
+- tallymarker_hextobin from network(I did not find the real source while I have checked the logic of code).

 # Development Process & Contact
 This library is maintained by Safeheron.
 Contributions are highly welcomed!
 Besides GitHub issues and PRs, feel free to reach out by mail or join Safeheron Telegram for discussions on code and research.